jibsen/ExportSnapshot/README.md

 disabling snapshots, and changing the name used for snapshots.
 These options are saved along with any presets you create.

-This plug-in has not been tested with publish services or virtual copies yet.
+This plug-in has not been tested with publish services.